|

 Content - Intelihealth, 7/25/02 -

-the ratio of low-density lipoprotein (LDL) to high-density lipoprotein (HDL)
+cholesterol, the ratio of low-density lipoprotein (LDL) to high-density

-significant difference between the sexes was a tendency toward reduced
+diet.
+The only significant difference between the sexes was a tendency

 blood pressure in men after the high-soy isoflavone diet ... the soy